Kocal/blog/posts/2023-11-12-listen-to-doctrine-events-on-entities-given-a-php-attribute.md

 ---
-title: Listen to Doctrine events on entities given a PHP attribute
+title: Listen to Doctrine Events on Entities Using a PHP Attribute
 tags:
   - php
   - php attribute